What + Why

 7. I can easily rally a crowd to participate.
 Can more than 8-10 people join a supper?

-We invite hosts in Track I: Healing, to bring together folks you know for a conversation about what healing looks like during these challenging times.
+We invite hosts in Track I: Healing and Connecting to bring together folks you know for a conversation about what healing looks like during these challenging times.
 This track is especially catered to attend to the needs of those most dramatically impacted by the uptick in violence since the election--particularly people of color, immigrants, LGBT+ folks, and religious minorities.

 8. Who should I invite?